Virgil Abloh, artistic director for Louis Vuitton and Off-White founder, dies of cancer at 41 - KRDO

 The luxury group LVMH, which owns Louis Vuitton, tweeted about his death and, in a statement, quoted LVMH chairman Bernard Arnault: “We are all shocked after this terrible news.
 Virgil was not only a genius designer, a visionary, he was also a man with a beautiful soul and great wisdom.”

-Born in 1980 in Rockford, Illinois, Abloh earned a degree in civil engineering from the University of Wisconsin Madison and completed a master´s degree in architecture at the Illinois Institute of Technology, according to his online bio.

-He was a longtime collaborator with Kanye West, helping to hone the eccentric’s artist’s image and DONDA line.
-In 2012, Abloh founded the brand Off-White, and in 2018 he was named the men’s artistic director of Louis Vuitton.
-LVMH acquired a majority stake in Off-White this July in an agreement that all sides hoped would begin a new chapter.
+LVMH had accquired a majority stake in Off-White this July in an agreement that all sides hoped would begin a new chapter.

 “I’m also honored to use this partnership to deepen my longstanding commitment to expand opportunities for diverse individuals and foster greater equity and inclusion in the industries we serve,” Abloh said at the time.
 “This is an incredible new platform to take the disruption we’ve achieved together to a whole new level.”